meetoseh/backend/docs/redis/keys.md

   as well as ensuring there aren't too many refresh tokens for a particular user.
   We clip all users to at most 10 refresh tokens.

+- `frontend-web:server_images:lock`: goes to the string '1' while a frontend-web server has the server images lock.

 ### Stats namespace

 These are regular keys which are primarily for statistics, i.e., internal purposes,